Finite-size errors in continuum quantum Monte Carlo calculations: Comparison of twist-averaging methods

 HF theory is the simplest framework in which twist-averaging methods can be compared.
 Very large simulation cells and twist samplings can be used, allowing the convergence with cell size and number of twists to be assessed reliably.
 Some of the finite-size errors that affect real interacting systems are not present in HF calculations, but twist averaging is only intended to remove single-particle errors and the HF framework provides a valid test of how well it achieves this aim.

 The first issue is the choice of quadrature.
 The integrations over the simulation-cell Brillouin zone that yield twist-averaged energies cannot be carried out exactly and must be approximated by sums over finite sets of ${\bf k}_s$-points.
 We have considered three choices for the set of points: (i) a uniform Monkhorst-Pack grid\cite{monkhorst_1976} centered on the $\Gamma$-point of the simulation-cell Brillouin zone, (ii) a uniform grid centered on the Baldereschi-point\cite{baldereschi} of the simulation-cell Brillouin zone, and (iii) a random sampling within the simulation-cell Brillouin zone.
-All three choices yield identical results as the number of electrons $N$ or the number of twists $M$ tends to infinity, but the two limits are not equivalent: the fully twist-averaged ($M \rightarrow \infty$) exchange energy depends strongly on $N$ in both ensembles, while the fully twist-averaged kinetic energy depends weakly on $N$ in the CE only.
+All three choices yield identical results as the number of electrons $N$ or the number of twists $M$ tends to infinity, but the two limits are not equivalent: the fully twist-averaged ($M \rightarrow \infty$) exchange energy depends strongly on $N$ in both ensembles, while the fully twist-averaged KE depends weakly on $N$ in the CE and has no systematic error in the GCE\@.
 Since practical QMC simulations are unlikely to use very large simulation cells or numbers of twists (large numbers of twists are difficult because the full many-electron trial wave function must be constructed and stored for each twist), the rates of convergence with $N$ and $M$ are important.

-If the system is an insulator, the same bands are occupied at every ${\bf k}_s$ and the integrand (e.g., the total kinetic energy as a function of ${\bf k}_s$) is very smooth.
+If the system is an insulator, the same bands are occupied at every ${\bf k}_s$ and the integrand (e.g., the total KE as a function of ${\bf k}_s$) is very smooth.
 The sampling theorem then ensures that estimates of the integral obtained using uniform twist grids converge very rapidly as the number of twists $M$ is increased.
 If the twists are distributed randomly, the statistical error in the estimate of the integral decays more slowly, like $M^{-1/2}$.
 The most rapid convergence with number of twists and system size is obtained using a uniform grid of twists offset to the Baldereschi point\cite{baldereschi} of the simulation-cell Brillouin zone.

 In metals, the integrand is discontinuous because of the sharp Fermi surface and the convergence with system size and number of twists is much slower.
 Figure \ref{fig:twist_convergence} shows the HF